akyrafiq/football_transfer/README.md

 ### Update 24/10/22

-I have decided to restart the project with a rgaduate in my team at work.
+I have decided to restart the project with a graduate in my team at work.